-SSL (Secure Sockets Layer) is a protocol developed by Netscape for ensuring secure transactions between web browsers and web servers.
+SSL (Secure Sockets Layer) is the standard security technology for establisheing an encrypted link between a web server and a browser.
+This encrypted link ensures that all data passed between the web server and the browser remain private.
 Many websites use the protocol to obtain confidential user information, such as credit card numbers.
-By convention, URLs that require an SSL connection start with https instead of http.
+By convention, URLs that require an SSL connection start with "https" instead of "http".

 Getting an SSL Certificate

-IT offers both Standard and Extended Validation SSL certificates from VeriSign for purchase by the University community.
-To purchase the VeriSign certificate software, contact Amy Ma (email@example.com, ext.
-3-2311).
-If you have any questions, contact Ric Rodriguez or Brian Walker, UH VeriSign account administrators, by email at SSL@uh.edu.
+University Information Technology offers both Standard and Extended Validation SSL certificates from DigiCert for purchase by the University community.
+To purchase a DigiCert certificate, contact UIT at ext.
+3-1411, or firstname.lastname@example.org.
+If you have any questions, email the UH DigiCert account administrator at SSL@uh.edu.

-- What pages should I secure using the SSL?
+- What pages should I secure using SSL?

-- The web pages you would want to secure are generally those that require the entry of sensitive information, such as passwords, personal information, credit card numbers and other financial information, although some may want to secure an entire set of pages using SSL certificates.
+- The webpages you want to secure are generally those that require the entry of sensitive information, such as passwords, personal information, credit card numbers and other financial information, although some may want to secure an entire set of pages using SSL certificates.

 - Is there any alternative to SSL?